How to Prepare for Civil Unrest

 During President Glenn Burrell’s days with Scotland Yard, he dealt with hundreds of public order events, including policing picket lines.
 Video cameras proved effective as deterrents because they removed anonymity from the situation; people didn’t want to be identified.
 To maximize their deterrent value, he recommends making the cameras as conspicuous as possible, while protecting the equipment against tampering.
 Facilities should post prominent signs announcing the use of recorded video surveillance.

 Similarly, businesses need to do more than keep an eye on a civil disturbance.
-They also need to look for, and shore up, any potential weaknesses that might be exploited while the main event holds the spotlight.
+They also need to look for and shore up, any potential weaknesses that might be exploited while the main event holds the spotlight.

 Steps to Consider

+How to prepare for civil unrest?
 Effective protection against these threats starts with awareness, recognizing the potential for such events and evaluating the specific danger to an organization.

 Threat assessment.
 Security teams should analyze the likelihood of a civil disturbance at or near their operations.
 Some threats are external, such as physical proximity to a courthouse or other government structure, or to public gathering space.
 Internal threats may arise from negative events, like layoffs, or ideological differences.
 A threat assessment should include all these factors and analyze both physical and operational vulnerabilities.